Green Smoothie Gourmet

 Does Cardamom Go With Chocolate?

-Oh my, yes!
-In this cake especially it leaves a flavor in your mouth that is so pleasing yet so indescribably that you will be saying "now what is that flavor?"...
+Yes.
+In this cake especially cardamom leaves a flavor in your mouth that is so pleasing yet indescribably that will have you be saying "now what is that flavor?"…

 Can Cardamom Be Used in Baking?